Pharmacogenetics: The Future of Personalised Medicine

 Pharmacogenetics The Future of Personalised Medicine

 The Royal College of Physicians has stated that the ultimate goal is to “make pharmacogenomic-based prescribing a reality for all.”
-At ROC Private Clinic we couldn’t agree more.
+At ROC Clinic we couldn’t agree more.
 We’ve been working with genomics since 2016 and believe pharmacogenetics plays a key role in providing our patients with personalised medicine.

 Drugs work differently in different people